YinHK-gameDev/unity-learn/Multiplayer & Network/Relay/README.md

 The Relay service facilitates multiplayer support without dedicated game servers by allowing players to communicate with each other through Relay servers. **Relay servers deliver messages between connected players using low-latency datagram exchange between game clients**, so no two players ever connect directly to each other.
 Relay servers are ideal for games that use a listen server pattern where one player (the host player) acts as the **"server"** and the other players (the joining players) act as **"clients"**.

+**Relay supports DTLS (Datagram Transport Layer Security) encryption of all UDP communication to and from the Relay servers which enables users to deliver data that is authenticated and encrypted**.

 ### ref
 https://docs.unity.com/relay/en/manual/introduction